Business loan and interest rate calculator

 What to know about business loans

-The cost of a business loan is determined by four factors:
+The cost of a business loan or line of credit is determined by four factors:

 - Principal: The total amount your business borrows.

 - Interest: The cost of borrowing a business loan.